mmikowski/hi_score/README.md

  //////                                                       |/
 ```

-We use model events to communicate changes to the Shell and Feature modules,
+We use model events to broadcast changes to the Shell and Feature modules,
 and we keep our feature modules isolated from each other.
 This enhances
 portability and quality.